Did Herbert W. Armstrong Abuse His Flock?

 1 WCG's booklet, Does God Heal Today? (circa 1952) was discontinued in 1968.
 After that, the members were given no new doctrinal advice on how they should approach health care.
 In 1979 HWA wrote The Plain Truth About Healing, changing a few of his words, but it wasn't until the April 1987 that the WCG changed its doctrine on healing, and in 1988 that a new book on healing by Joseph W. Tkach, Sr., and Bernard W. Schnippert (The Truth About Healing) was published.
 The doctrine on healing was changed in the WCG, not because of any "new revelation" to Tkach, Sr., and not because "HWA, right before he died, told Tkach Sr. it needed to be re-examined," (which is simply another unsubstantiated tale), but because of the lawsuits the organization was beginning to receive.
 Read: How Did Worldwide Church of God Instruct Ministers to Deal With "Health and Medical Problems"? to see a list of instructions that were given to avoid prosecution.
 Greg Albrecht has stated that the early doctrinal changes were "minor" (i. e., the healing doctrine).
 Read this part in OIU #6, Pt.
 2 that talks about the effects of intentional abuse and how this loss of lives was not "minor"!
 Also "Healing" issues are discussed at this section in Worldwide Church of God History.

-2 Prior to Herbert Armstrong marrying Ramona Martin (46 years his junior and a divorcee whose husband was still alive), he announced that God had shown him "new doctrinal truth"; hence, the D&R (divorce and remarriage) ruling was changed.
+2 Prior to Herbert Armstrong marrying Ramona Martin (46 years his junior and a divorcee whose husband was still alive), he announced that God had shown him "new doctrinal truth" and WCG would now accept "new converts in whatever marital state they enter the Church....
+A previously divorced person who has entered fellowship is free to remarry within the church" (Los Angeles Times, 4/22/82, p.
+12); hence, the D&R (divorce and remarriage) ruling was changed.
 In April 1977, within a year after the D&R changes, he married Ramona.
 Then in April 1982, he filed for divorce from Ramona.
 In order to justify his actions, HWA wrote an article in the May 1982 Plain Truth entitled, "God Hates Divorce - Yet He Divorced His Own Wife!
 Why?"
 In a co-worker letter dated April 21, 1982 he said, "It has been determined by events, facts and fruits that I am not spiritually bound by God and only by man's law of this world. ...
-This determination should not be used as a precedent to encourage or justify other divorces in the church." [emp. his] However, in his April 18, 1977 Dear Brethren letter he had stated, "And God now has graciously provided the wife to be constantly at my side--a woman truly led by God's Holy Spirit."
+This determination should not be used as a precedent to encourage or justify other divorces in the church."
+However, in his April 18, 1977 Dear Brethren letter he had stated, "And God now has graciously provided the wife to be constantly at my side--a woman truly led by God's Holy Spirit."
 In the July 1977 Plain Truth he had written that he "could never be able to thank God enough for selecting her [Ramona] and sending her to me. ...
 God knew the help I needed by my side to accomplish His Work for the remainder of my life - for both of our lives..."
 (Read this part in the Gerringer Letter about the D&R change.)

 3 See chapters 2 and 3 in the book, Armstrongism: Religion or Rip-Off?
 (An Exposé of the Armstrong Modus Operandi) by Marion J. McNair for examples from HWA's co-worker letters which reveal the propaganda methods he used in order to solicit donors and then con them out of thousands of dollars.
 Also read: Dropouts See Hucksterism Where They Once Saw God.